jhuus/HawkEars-TensorFlow/README.md

 Finally, HawkEars does not currently account for date or location, which could be used to adjust the likelihood or filter out certain species.
 On the other hand, off-season rarities do occur, so we have to be careful about our assumptions.

 ## Training Your Own Model
 Setting up your own model mostly consists of finding good recordings, selecting segments within the recordings, and converting them to spectrograms stored in a SQLite database (see Implementation Notes below).
-Basic steps are as follows:

-1. Create a directory per species, where recordings for the species will be stored.
-2. In the tools directory, run "extract.py -m 0" to generate labels for the recordings in directory/labels.
-3. Run "extract.py -m 1" to create a spectrogram image per label in directory/spectrograms.
-4. Generate directory/specs.txt by doing an "ls" on the spectrograms directory in Linux, or by running sortdir.py in Windows.
-5. Review the spectrograms and update specs.txt as required (mainly to delete bad ones).
-6. Run "extract.py -m 2" to insert the curated spectrograms into the database.

 Model training is performed by train.py.
 To see available parameters, type:

 ```
 python train.py -h